 We are seeing more organic finishes, obvious global influences, an increase in the use of colour, the exploration of soft shapes and texture and a shift towards personal wellbeing and environmental sustainability.

-Keep reading to see our top 29 trend predictions that you're guaranteed to see in abundance in 2020...
+So, goodbye to interior trends 2019 and keep reading to see our top 29 trend predictions that you're guaranteed to see in abundance in 2020...

 1. Bold abstracts